 Live templates provide snippets for common AsciiDoc patterns.
 They guide authors to structure their documents.

 Once the user types ad, a list of templates appears.
-Continued typing of any character of the template name restricts the list.
+Continue typing characters to restrict the list of the template names.
 A Tab expands the current entry.

 Users can add their own live templates to avoid repetitive typing and to ensure consistency.
 Go tofor this configuration.